SickSkater/new_frontendui/README.md

 ## Lessons Learned
 - Proper naming conventions and adherence to camelCase are critical when working with entity generation scripts.
 - Understanding the structure of the database and the relationships between entities is essential for efficient querying.
-- Workarounds can be implemented for incomplete or poorly structured databases, but they may not always be ideal or efficient.

 ---